ahforoughi/COVID19-camera-surveillance/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may run this project locally.
-To get a local copy up and running follow these simple example steps.
+This is an example of how you may run this project locally To get a local copy up and running follow these simple example steps.

 ### Prerequisites